Adaptation of exams

 Right to appeal

 The result of your application is an individual decision and follows the general rules of administrative procedure.
-That includes the right to appeal the decision.
+This includes the right to appeal the decision.
 You must appeal within three weeks of receiving the decision, and appeals should be directed to the Division of Student and Academic Affairs at Volda University College.
 Include what decision you are appealing, what you want changed and the reasons for the appeal.